orsonteodoro/gcf2/profiles/gaming/README.md

-    - General use kernel and builder kernel with full hardening config:  SSP on, _FORTIFY_SOURCE on, KFENCE on, UBSan on, swap on, CPU frequency schedutil or ondemand, 250 HZ for throughput builder kernel.
+    - General use kernel and builder kernel with full hardening config:  SSP on, _FORTIFY_SOURCE on, KFENCE on, UBSan on, swap on, CPU frequency schedutil or ondemand, 250 HZ for throughput in builder kernel.

     - For both types of kernel, security defaults should be mostly default because too much hardening overheats or touches untested buggy code.
 Too little